zaireali649/Classifier-Data-Tables/README.md

 ##############################################################################
 #                                    Overview                                #
 ##############################################################################
-For this script, the user goes into the command line (makes sure they're in the folder with the script) and types this:
+For the Classifier Algorithms script, the user can type this into the command line:

     python Classifier_Algorithms.py --<classifier_type> <any additional parameters> <plot>

 This script supports running the following classifiers:

     Logistic Regression (Parameters: C, penalty, tolerance)
     SVM Linear
     SVM RBF